-This is a quick way to "try out" the MBA-PM Program or to get started in classes if you haven't had time to complete the formal application process before classes begin.
+This is a quick way to "try out" the Professional MBA program or to get started in classes if you haven't had time to complete the full application process before classes begin.
 It allows you to:

 - Enroll in the same classes as admitted students

-- Earn up to 15 hours of graduate credit that counts toward your degree upon admission
+- Earn up to 15 hours of graduate credit that count toward your degree upon admission

 - Benefit from the same faculty, staff, and level of support as admitted students

-Please keep in mind course selection will be more limited as the semester approaches so early applications are encouraged.
-Applications submitted after the deadline will be considered for the following semester.
+Please keep in mind that course selection will be more limited as the semester approaches, so early applications are encouraged.

-- Students complete classes with formally admitted students; there are no PreMBA-only courses.
+- Students complete classes with fully admitted students; there are no PreMBA-only courses.

-- University of Iowa graduate credit is earned and credits are applied toward the MBA upon formal admission.
+- University of Iowa graduate credit is earned and credits are applied toward the MBA upon full admission.

-- Provides additional time to prepare for the GMAT while completing courses toward the degree.
+- Provides additional time to prepare for the GMAT/GRE while completing courses toward the degree.

-Subject to advisor approval, applicants who have earned a graduate degree from an accredited U.S. institution may be exempted from taking the GMAT.
+Applicants who have earned a graduate degree from an accredited U.S. institution may be waived from taking the GMAT/GRE.

-To be considered for PreMBA status, complete the mini-application and upload the following materials along with your application:
+To be considered for PreMBA status, complete the PreMBA Status application and upload the following:

-U.S. Institutions: An unofficial copy of your academic transcripts from all previous institutions attended (both undergraduate and graduate) where you earned a degree is sufficient for PreMBA review.
+An unofficial copy of your academic transcripts from previous institutions attended (both undergraduate and graduate) where you earned a degree is sufficient for PreMBA review.
 If you are a graduate of the University of Iowa, you do not need to submit your University of Iowa transcript.
 If you chose to send official transcripts now, please see our Transcript Instructions page for more information.

 Unofficial copies or duplicates are sufficient for review of your application for PreMBA status.
 If approved for PreMBA status, you will need to submit your official marks sheets (transcripts) and diploma, as well as translated copies if the originals are not in English.
 Approval is contingent upon verification of these official documents.
 The originals are required for review but will be returned to you.
-To make arrangements with the MBA-PM staff to pick up the documents, deliver them to the Office of Admissions, or personally return them to you, please contact us.
+To make arrangements with the Professional MBA staff to pick up the documents, deliver them to the Office of Admissions, or personally return them to you, please contact us.

-PreMBA materials are reviewed on the same basis as an application for formal admission (professional, postbaccalaureate work experience, demonstrated leadership, and successful academic performance).
-Candidates are notified by mail of a decision within three weeks after all necessary documents are received.
-Typically, the review committee expects the following:
+PreMBA materials are reviewed on the same basis as an application for full admission (professional, post-baccalaureate work experience, demonstrated leadership, and successful academic performance).
+Candidates are notified by email and/or mail of a decision within three weeks after all necessary documents are received.
+Typically, the admissions committee expects the following:

-- Nontraditional students may have acquired a bachelor degree after beginning professional experience; in these cases, this work experience will be considered.
+- Nontraditional students may have acquired a bachelor's degree after beginning professional experience; in these cases, this work experience will be considered.

 - Satisfactory cumulative grade-point average—typically a 3.0 or higher (on a 4.0 scale)